Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Modeling

 \subsubsection{Configuration Space Reduction}

-The robot state in the 2D plane can be expressed as $ \mathbf{\bar{q}}\!\!=\!\!\left[ \right] ^{\top}\!\!\in\!\! \mathbb{R} ^5, $ where $(x,z)$ denotes the position of body center.
-During terrain traversal, the interaction between the robot and the terrain model involves at least two contact points, which reduces the effective DOFs.
+The robot state in the 2D plane can be expressed as $ \mathbf{\bar{q}}\!\!=\!\!\left[ \right] ^{\top}\!\!\in\!\! \mathbb{R} ^5, $ where $(x,z)$ denotes the position of the body center.
+During terrain traversal, there are at least two contact points between the robot and the terrain model, which reduces the effective DOFs.
 We refer to the traversal as ascending when the robot traverses adjacent terrains with $h>0$, and as descending when $h<0$.
-When ascending, the support point is defined as the starting point of the next terrain, and when descending, it is defined as the end point of the current terrain, which is illustrated in Fig. \ref{fig:s_and_sd_definition}.
-When the robot's track is attached to the ground, we define the projection of the support point on the current terrain from the front end of the track as the coordinate $s_{d}$, and the robot state is reduced to $\mathbf{q}_d\!\!=\!\!\left[ \right] ^{\top}\in\mathcal{Q} _d\subset \mathbb{R} ^3$, as shown in Fig. \ref{fig:sd_def}.
-When the robot contacts the support point, we describe its configuration by the generalized coordinate of the distance $s_t$ that the support point has moved over the robot planar model, and the state is $\mathbf{q}_t\!\!=\!\!\left[ \right] ^{\top}\in\mathcal{Q} _t\subset \mathbb{R} ^3$, as shown in Fig. \ref{fig:s_def}. $\mathcal{Q}_d$ and $\mathcal{Q}_t$ are driving and traversing configuration spaces, respectively, describing the model state in the two hybrid modes (to be defined in Sec. \ref{subsec:Traversal Sequence}).
+When ascending, the support point is defined as the starting point of the target terrain, and when descending, it is defined as the end point of the current terrain, which is illustrated in Fig. \ref{fig:s_and_sd_definition}.
+When the robot's track is attached to the ground, we define the distance from the front end of the track to the projection of the support point on the current terrain as $s_{d}$, then the robot state can be reduced to $\mathbf{q}_d\!\!=\!\!\left[ \right] \!^{\top}\!\in\!\mathcal{Q} _d\!\subset\! \mathbb{R} ^3$, as shown in Fig. \ref{fig:sd_def}.
+When the robot contacts the support point, we can describe its configuration by the generalized coordinate of the distance $s_t$ that the support point moves along the robot planar model, and the state is $\mathbf{q}_t\!\!=\!\!\left[ \right]\! ^{\top}\!\in\mathcal{Q} _t\subset \mathbb{R} ^3$, as shown in Fig. \ref{fig:s_def}. $\mathcal{Q}_d$ and $\mathcal{Q}_t$ are driving and traversing configuration spaces, respectively, describing the model state in the two hybrid modes (see Sec. \ref{subsec:Traversal Sequence}).